ironikerine/ironikerine.github.io/courses/material-mechanics.md

 ---
 layout: page
-title: "Material Mechanics"
+title: "AEA0164: Mechanics of Materials in Architecture and Buildings"
 ---

 # Course Information
-- Course Title: Material Mechanics
+- Course Title: Mechanics of Materials in Architecture and Buildings

-- Course Code: - (to be updated)
+- Course Code: AEA0164

 - Course Description: